Sanglorian/orcus/Orcus Advanced Options - current.md

 **Components:** See below
 **Duration:** Instantaneous

 Rather than a single practice, craft wondrous item is a category of practices.
-Each wondrous item has its own practice (*craft wondrous item: bag of ogres, craft wondrous item: decanter of endless water,* and so on), which a character can learn after studying another of the same variety for 1 hour, or from scratch with 8 hours.
+Each wondrous item has its own practice (*craft wondrous item: bag of tricks, craft wondrous item: decanter of endless water,* and so on), which a character can learn after studying another of the same variety for 1 hour, or from scratch with 8 hours.
 The cost to learn equals the cost of a consumable item of the level of a +1 item with that boost.

 The component cost to make one of those magic items equal the cost to buy the item.
 If an existing wondrous item is consumed during the crafting process, deduct its cost from the component cost.